The empirical Christoffel function with applications in data analysis: Appendix

 We now turn to the proof of the main result of the Theorem.
 For simplicity we adopt the following notation for the rest of the proof.
 For any continuous function $f: \RR^p \to \RR$, and any subset $V \subseteq \RR^p$,

 which could be infinite.
 We prove that for any $\epsilon >0$,

-where the probability is taken with respect to the random choice of the sequence of independent samples from $\mu$ and the limit supremum is understood setwise with respect to the underlying events.
+where the probability is taken with respect to the random choice of the sequence of independent samples from $\mu$ and the limit supremum is the set theoretic limit of the underlying events.

 Fix $\epsilon >0$.
 Denote by $S$ the compact support of $\mu$.
 Note that $S$ contains also the support of $\mu_n$ with probability one.
 From Lemma \ref{lem:prelimDiscrete}, we have an upper bound on both $\Lambda_{\mu_n,d}$ and $\Lambda_{\mu,d}$ of order $O\left({\rm dist}(\x, {\rm conv}(S))^{-2} \right)$ which holds with probability one.
 Hence, it is possible to find a compact set $V_{\epsilon}$ containing $S$ (with complement $V_\epsilon^c=\R^n\setminus V_\epsilon$) such that, almost surely,